-HUMANITIES is to be chosen from fine arts, theater arts, humanities, foreign language, history, literature, philosophy, archaeology, and geography.
-SOCIAL SCIENCE is to be chosen from cultural anthropology, geography, political science, psychology, sociology, applied ethics and economics.
+NOTE: All electives must be chosen in consultation with, and approved by, the student's academic advisor.
+The elective in humanities is to be chosen from fine arts, theater arts, humanities, foreign language, history, literature, philosophy, archaeology, and geography.
+The elective in social science is to be chosen from cultural anthropology, geography, political science, psychology, sociology, applied ethics and economics.